egoist/vue-client-only/README.md

 ### Placeholder

-Use a component as placeholder until component is mounted on client-side.
+Use a component as placeholder until `<no-ssr />` is mounted on client-side.

-eg, show a loading indicator before `<no-ssr />` is rendered.
+eg, show a loading indicator.

 ```vue
 <template>